How to Brush Glaze Pottery | Tips Tools And Ideas

 Mixing the Glaze Correctly

-When preparing to Brush Glaze, it is important to Mix your glaze well.
-After all the time you spent creating and glazing your pottery only to have your glaze not turn out properly because you did not take the time to mix and strain, it would be a terrible loss.
+When preparing to Brush Glaze, it is important to mix your glaze well.
+After all the time you spent creating and glazing your pottery, only to have your glaze not turn out properly because you did not take the time to mix and strain, it would be a terrible loss.

 To get more information on good glazing habits, you’ll want to check out Glazing Tips for Beginners to improve your glazing skills and raise your success rate.

-Although it’s possible to Mix dipping Glazes to make them suitable for brushing by using a brushing medium such as CMC to thicken and stabilize the glaze, it can be tough to mix and not feasible, especially for beginner Potters.
+Although it’s possible to mix dipping Glazes to make them suitable for brushing by using a brushing medium such as CMC to thicken and stabilize the glaze, it can be tough to mix and not feasible, especially for beginner Potters.
 Most potters buy glaze in bottles that are ready to brush on.

-Considering this factor, we believe that it would be better to buy Glaze in bottles or dry form that is ready to brush on.
+Considering this factor, we believe it would be better to buy Glaze in bottles or in a dry, ready-to-brush-on form.

-Applying Glaze with Brush
+Applying Glaze with a Brush

 Glaze Brushing Ideas